edwardcallow/tesco-jargon/b.md

 #### Branch accounts reports
 Monthly budget statements showing sales, including and excluding the petrol filling station, waste, shrinkage, payroll, expenses and proft found on the information for business system.

+#### BST
+Business support team.
+A team responsible for supporing an area of the business.

 #### Budget control sheet
 A statement showing the forecast spend on wages based on store turnover.